Joshua Holt, American Held In Venezuela, Is Welcomed Home

 A Mormon missionary, Holt had been looking to connect with a Spanish speaker to practice the language, reports NBCnews.com, when he met Candelo, also a Mormon, online.

-Holt's release comes a day after Sen. Bob Corker (R-Tenn.) personally met with Venezuelan President Nicolas Maduro.
-In April, Sen. Dick Durbin (D-Ill.) had also met with Maduro to press Holt's release.
+Holt's release comes a day after Sen. Bob Corker, R-Tenn., personally met with Venezuelan President Nicolas Maduro.
+In April, Sen. Dick Durbin, D-Ill., had also met with Maduro to press Holt's release.

 President Trump said Saturday morning that he looked forward to welcoming Holt to the White House that evening.